Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Related Work

 To harness the benefits of EEG and computer vision approaches, the fusion of EEG and image features has been investigated to accomplish efficient and robust object recognition.
 Barngrover \emph{et al.}~\cite{barngrover2015brain} developed a specific brain-computer Interface (BCI) system that addresses the challenge of target mine recognition inside-scan sonar images by fusing image and EEG signal features.
-Huang \emph{et al.}~\cite{huang2017bhcr} proposed a Bayesian HV-CV retrieval framework (BHCR) that combines human and computer vision using Bayesian approaches.
-The RSVP experimental paradigm was used to recognize targets, leading to effective retrieval of image databases.
-Minor \emph{et al.}~\cite{manor2016multimodal} introduced a multimodal neural network that combines EEG and image features.
-By fusing these modalities, they achieve high classification results in object recognition tasks.
-Previous studies have indicated the potential of integrating EEG and visual modalities to enhance the efficiency and robustness of recognition systems.
+Song \emph{et al.}~\cite{song2024decoding} employed a self-supervised framework to demonstrate the feasibility of learning image representations from EEG signals.
+Their extensive experiments affirm the biological plausibility of this approach, providing insights into human object recognition from temporal, spatial, spectral, and semantic perspectives.
+Quan \emph{et al.}~\cite{quan2024multimodal} utilized the rhesus monkey dataset~\cite{schrimpf2020integrative} to analyze the similarities and differences between image representations derived from brain responses and those computed by deep convolutional neural networks, demonstrating the feasibility of EEG-visual fusion.
+Furthermore, they developed an EEG-visual fusion model to jointly learn brain responses and image representations from convolutional neural networks, validating the model’s performance on a self-collected dataset.

-In line of this, our study aims to achieve dim object detection on aerial images by constructing the brain-eye-computer based object detection system with the ESSVP paradigm, which is build upon the RSVP and AVEP paradigms.
-This system detects the suspicious object region with the region proposal networks and employs eye-tracking technology to simultaneously extract the attention region and EEG signal fragment of the subject from the image.
-The proposed multimodal fusion approach outlined in this study then uses these two modal data sources as inputs.
+However, existing approaches mainly target salient objects or simple scenarios, neglecting to develop robust cross-modal systems for aerial object detection.
+To address this gap, our study proposes a brain-eye-computer based system for dim target detection in aerial images.
+This system detects the suspicious object region with the region proposal networks and employs eye-tracking technology to simultaneously extract the attention regions and EEG signal fragments of the subject from the images.
+These complementary signals are fused via an adaptive fusion framework, achieving enhanced detection precision, particularly for challenging dim targets.